btholt/complete-intro-to-sql/lessons/06-functions-procedures-and-triggers/B-functions.md

 - You do need to declare a return type, either in the function definiton like we did, or in the invocation
 - `$$` is called "dollar quotes".
 You can actually use them instead of `'` in your insertions if you're sick of writing `''` for your single quotes and `\\` for your backslashes.
 It's just really ugly.
 Here we use them because we have a long quote and it would be very annoying to try and escape everything
 - This language is called PL/pgSQL.
 It's a very SQL like language designed to be easy to write functions and procedures.
 PostgreSQL actually allows itself to be extended and you can use [JavaScript][js], [Python][py], and other languages to write these as well
 - Here we're just returning the result of a query.
 There's a myriad of more powerful things you can do with functions and fun sorts of aggregation.
 I'll leave that to you to explore.
+This is not a class on functions; it's a very deep topic

 A note from your potential future self or coworker: _do not go overboard_.
 This are powerful but they can also be weird to debug.
 Where do you store the code for these?
 How are you going to debug it when it has a bug in production?
 There are ways to handle these things but it's _different_ than just handling it in your server's code.
 Use with caution.